skx/chronicle2/README.md

 > Although we assume you keep the SQLite database around it doesn't matter if you delete it.
 The act of parsing all your entries is still a very quick process.

-User Visible Changes
+User-Visible Changes
 --------------------

-In an ideal wold you should be able to migrate from Chronicle directly to this codebase, as there are a lot of commonalities:
+In an ideal would you should be able to migrate from Chronicle directly to this codebase, as there are a lot of commonalities:

 * Blog entries are are still read from `data/`.